 Dr. Muhammad Malekzade

-Privilege of the Islamic Republic of Iran, among all existing political systems, is its two characteristics of being “God-centered” and “populism”.
-The Islamic Republic, from the beginning, defined its goals according to divine standards and values, while identifying its identity and manifestation with the presence of the people and their opinion.
+The Privilege of the Islamic Republic of Iran, among all existing political systems, is its two characteristics of being “God-centered” and “people-centered”.
+The Islamic Republic, from the beginning, defined its goals according to divine standards and values, while identifying its identity and manifestation with the presence of the people and their opinions.
 Since the Islamic Republic of Iran is a religious and popular system, its stability and authority depends on the widespread presence and participation of people through public domains, such as elections.
-Accordingly, the two most important principles of this system, namely “Islamization” and “populism”, are of much importance and cannot be separated from each other at all.
+Accordingly, the two most important principles of this system, namely “Islamization” and “people-centeredness”, are of much importance and cannot be separated from each other at all.

-Comparing the two Islamic and Western systems, the criterion for the legitimacy of the political system and its difference in the theory of religious democracy with western democracy are crucial:
+Comparing the two Islamic and Western systems, the criterion for the legitimacy of the political system and its difference in the theory of religious democracy with western democracy are crucial to be examined:

 A review of the political history of the last several decades in many Western countries has shown that these societies have been in small numbers for many years.
 The continuation of government in the two closed Democratic and Republican parties in America, the long rule of certain parties in France, the long reign of Margaret Thatcher in England; the many years of rule without rival Helmut the former chancellor of Germany, etc. all indicate the fact that in The Western democratic term has always been a few political activists who have relied on power for many years and have remained in it for as long as capitalists and influencers have supported it.
 In the meantime, the majority, rather than ruling, is actually deceitfully interfering with the government.
 A glance at what is going on in democratic societies and claiming the rule of democracy shows that in these societies no one is able to declare his candidacy.
 Various Western societies have come up with various strategies to prevent the French, as the political paratroopers suddenly appear in the sky of politics, and to run the affairs of those who do not approve of the liberal democracy system favored by Western rulers.
 Adoption of such measures is precisely the key to the continuity and survival of governments in these societies, and the existence of such mechanisms has prevented the outcome of the elections from becoming a new revolution and the power of an alien flow of power, even if freedom in its true sense – as Liberal Democrats claim – there was, it was no clear outcome of the election in these societies a change of political regime.

-Moreover, the practice of so-called democratic governments is that a few people are responsible for the multi-million people in a society.
-Assuming these representatives are the true electors of the whole society, who can claim that their views are the same with the general public?
-So to claim that people’s vote and opinion are democratic is in itself a false claim.
+Moreover, the practice of so-called democratic governments is that a few people are responsible for the billionaire people in a society.
+Assuming these representatives are the true electors of the whole society, who can claim that their views are the same with the general public? to claim that people’s vote and opinion are democratic, is in itself a false claim.

 Another form of non-positivism is that democracy is assumed to be fully respected, unless all people are aware of the real interests and interests of their country and society that determine it.
 Let them?
 And what is the guarantee that the electorate will not strive for personal and party interests, not for the sake of genuine national interests?

-But the more fundamental flaws raised by theologians and theologians are that the law and the universal commandments are essentially that of God as the creator of the universe and of the universe, and that he alone is in the best interests of all human beings and the creatures of the universe. .
+But the more fundamental flaws raised by theologians are that the law and the universal commandments are essentially that of God as the creator of the universe and of the universe, and that he alone is in the best interests of all human beings and the creatures of the universe.
 No human being alone can distinguish between his real interests or that of society.
-Neglecting the divine resources in this field and entrusting all affairs to mankind will have no consequence other than greater losses and losses.
+Neglecting the divine resources in this field and entrusting all affairs to mankind will have no consequence other than greater losses.
 These numerous flaws and forms of democracy show that, whether intra-religious or extra-religious, democracy itself has no intrinsic value, let alone democracy as the source of legitimacy of social and human values!
 Whereas in the theory of religious democracy, democracy is accepted in the Islamic form.
 In this theory, the criterion of legitimacy is not at all dependent on the vote of the people to be simply abused.
 In this theory, the criterion of the legitimacy of the state is first and foremost the divine consent.
 Religious democracy theory recognizes God as the absolute ruler and owner of everything, and if God appoints anyone to execute divine rulings, he will have the right to rule as the legitimacy of the rule of the Prophet (PBUH) is with God Almighty.
 The role of the people in the Islamic system is not to legitimize but to consolidate the possibility of establishing an Islamic state.
-According to the theory of religious democracy, the same legitimacy was conferred on God by the infallible Imams in the absence of God and by the infallible Imams, and it is obligatory to obey him as God and the infallible leader.
-However, this divine sovereignty and legitimacy has never been a factor in denying people’s political participation, both in absentia and in the age of the innocent.
+According to the theory of religious democracy, the same legitimacy was conferred to the infallible Imams and it is obligatory to obey them as the infallible leaders.
+However, this divine sovereignty and legitimacy has never been a factor in denying people’s political participation, both in absentia and after of the advent.
 People’s Political Participation From the beginning of Islam and the beginning of the mission of the Prophet (peace be upon him) entered the political life of Muslims and Islamic society.
-If in the age of the innocent presence of political participation and the people’s vote expressed in the form of allegiance, it played a role in the political life, and in the era of absence, which is at the head of the government, but the Comprehensive Jurisprudence of Conditions, this participation manifests itself through tools such as elections.
+If in the age of the innocent presence of political participation and the people’s vote expressed in the form of allegiance, played a role in the political life, and in the era of absence, which is at the head of the government, but the Comprehensive Jurisprudence of Conditions, this participation manifests itself through tools such as elections.
 It is important in strengthening the political system.